Tirzepatide versus Semaglutide for weight loss

 - tirzepatide results in an average weight loss of 22.5% over 72 weeks

-- semaglutide causes an average weight loss of 15% over 68 weeks
+- semaglutide injections causes an average weight loss of 21% over 72 weeks

 The increased potential weight loss using tirzepatide could be appealing for people looking to lose a significant amount of weight.
 However, it is important to consider the risk of side effects which are possible with both types of weight loss medication.